-A combination of onshore geomorphological observations, potential field data and the distribution and type of earthquakes have led to the suggestion that large-scale buckling and/or fault reactivation of the Indian lithosphere may be occurring as a consequence of the India-Eurasia collision (Bendick and Bilham, 1999; Subrahmanya, 1996; Vita-Finzi, 2004, 2012).
+A combination of onshore geomorphological observations, potential field data and the distribution and type of earthquakes has led to the suggestion that large-scale buckling and/or fault reactivation of the Indian lithosphere may be occurring as a consequence of the India-Eurasia collision (Subrahmanya, 1996; Bendick and Bilham, 1999; Vita-Finzi, 2004, 2012).
+In addition, parts of the eastern continental shelf of India display basement-involving folds, also indicating tectonic reactivation (Fig. 4).
 Here we use a recently published Bouguer gravity anomaly grid (Fig. 5) by Balmino et al. (2012) to test these hypotheses, in the context of our stress models.
-Lithospheric buckling is expected to cause Moho undulations which should be well expressed in Bouguer gravity 365 anomalies.
-We also plot published structural trends over the EMAG2 magnetic anomaly map (Maus et al., 2009) (Fig. 6) in the expectation that prominent linear magnetic anomalies may 366 367 reflect major crustal/lithospheric inhomogeneities and/or intrusive bodies that may focus 368 buckling in particular regions.
-Five WSW-ENE oriented fold axes along the southwest coast of 369 India interpreted by Bendick and Bilham (1999), related to inferred buckling at wavelengths of 370 about 200 km (Fig. 5), do not coincide with clear linear Bouguer gravity anomaly features with 371 the exception of the axis located around 12°N, which is also located on the edge of a magnetic 372 anomaly high to the north of the inferred fold axis (Fig. 6).
-This fold axis is also located close to the roughly east-west striking Mulki-Pulikat Lake Axis (Figs. 5 and 6) which separates northeast 373 374 from southeast flowing rivers (Subrahmanya, 1996).
-All fold axes interpreted by Bendick and 375 Bilham (1999) are sub-parallel with linear magnetic anomaly features (Fig. 6) and roughly orthogonal to our modelled current and paleo-stress S{Hmax} directions.
-376 Therefore, these 377 interpretations appear plausible even though not all of these features are expressed in Bouguer 378 gravity anomalies.
+Lithospheric buckling is expected to cause Moho undulations which should be well expressed in Bouguer gravity anomalies.
+We also plot published structural trends over the EMAG2 magnetic anomaly map (Maus et al., 2009) (Fig. 6) in the expectation that prominent linear magnetic anomalies may reflect major crustal/lithospheric inhomogeneities and/or intrusive bodies that may focus buckling in particular regions.
+Five WSW-ENE oriented fold axes along the southwest coast of India interpreted by Bendick and Bilham (1999), related to inferred buckling at wavelengths of about 200 km (Fig. 5), do not coincide with clear linear Bouguer gravity anomaly features with the exception of the axis located around 12°N, which is also located on the edge of a magnetic anomaly high to the north of the inferred fold axis (Fig. 6).
+This fold axis is also located close to the roughly east-west striking Mulki-Pulikat Lake Axis (Figs. 5 and 6) which separates northeast from southeast flowing rivers (Subrahmanya, 1996).
+All fold axes interpreted by Bendick and Bilham (1999) are sub-parallel with linear magnetic anomaly features (Fig. 6) and roughly orthogonal to our modelled current and palaeo-stress SHmax directions.
+Therefore, these interpretations appear plausible even though not all of these features are expressed in Bouguer gravity anomalies.

-379 The Bouguer anomaly map also reveals a series of sub-parallel NE-SW striking undulations with 380 wavelengths of roughly 100 km in the southeastern region of India (Fig. 7), part of the "southern 381 granulites" province (Figs. 2, 5).
-Since the directions of these linear Bouguer anomalies are 382 orthogonal to the regional maximum horizontal stress field, which has persisted throughout the 383 Neogene, we suggest that most of these structural trends likely reflect lithospheric folds formed 384 in response to the regional NW-SE oriented maximum horizontal stress.
-These features are 385 parallel to undulations in a previous isostatic gravity map used by Subrahmanya (1996) together 386 with geological data to infer lithospheric buckling in the region.
-The northeasternmost extension 387 of these gravity undulations is also associated with a group of large earthquakes (Fig. 5).
-The 388 observed wavelengths are typical of lithospheric folding in relatively warm lithosphere (Burg 389 and Podladchikov, 1999).
-This observation is consistent with the relatively high regional mantle heat flow modelled for parts of the Southern Granulite Province of 23-32 mW m-2, contrasting 390 with significantly lower mantle heatflow of 11-16 mW m-2 in the Archaean Dharwar 391 392 greenstone-granite-gneiss province further north (Ray et al., 2003), where Bouguer gravity anomalies do not suggest short-wavelength lithospheric folding (Fig. 5).
-Our paleo-stress models 393 394 suggest that the folds interpreted by Bendick and Bilham (1999) along the west coast of India 395 may be as old as 33 Ma, as our models imply maximum horizontal stress directions orthogonal 396 to these features with relatively high amplitudes since 33 Ma.
-In contrast, our model suggest 397 that the southeastern granulite province folds are not older than 20 Ma.
-Even though our 33 Ma model exhibits similar S{Hmax} orientations to the younger model times, the S{Hmax} amplitudes were 398 399 extremely small prior to 20 Ma (Fig. 2).
+The Bouguer anomaly map also reveals a series of sub-parallel NE- SW striking undulations with wavelengths of roughly 100 km in the southeastern region of India (Fig. 7), part of the "southern granulites" province (Figs. 2, 5).
+Since the directions of these linear Bouguer anomalies are orthogonal to the regional maximum horizontal stress field, which has persisted throughout the Neogene, we suggest that most of these structural trends likely reflect lithospheric folds formed in response to the regional NW-SE oriented maximum horizontal stress.
+These features are parallel to undulations in a previous isostatic gravity map used by Subrahmanya (1996) together with geological data to infer lithospheric buckling in the region.
+The northeasternmost extension of these gravity undulations is also associated with a group of large earthquakes (Fig. 5).
+The observed wavelengths are typical of lithospheric folding in relatively warm lithosphere (Burg and Podladchikov, 1999).
+This observation is consistent with the relatively high regional mantle